-If you haven’t done a day skipper sailing course, then this is the best intensive training where you have to plan the pilotage and do the navigation for lots of short passages (see Moosk and Golden Vanity RYA courses).
+If you haven’t done a day skipper sailing course, then this is the best intensive training where you have to plan the pilotage and do the navigation for lots of short passages (see Moosk RYA courses).

 Perfect voyages for 60 mile plus passages

-Isles of Scilly from Falmouth on Agnes, Leader or Pilgrim, Voyages up and down the Irish Sea on Eda Frandsen, Cross Channel hops with Grayhound and Provident or round Ushant on Grayhound all offer passages over 60 miles and night hours.
-If you want winter sun then Blue Clipper or Oosterschelde have island hops over 60 miles.
+Isles of Scilly from Falmouth on Tallulah, Pilgrim.
+Anny and Mascotte, Cross Channel hops on Grayhound and Pilgrim all offer passages over 60 miles and night hours.
+If you want winter sun then Eye of the Wind, Morgenster or Oosterschelde have island hops over 60 miles.

 Best Classic Sailing voyages to gain lots of miles

-If you are in a hurry then a tall ship like Europa on Ocean passages can notch upto 200 miles a day and 4-8 night hours every 24 hours.
+If you are in a hurry then a tall ship like Tecla and Oosterschelde on Ocean passages can notch up to 200 miles a day and 4-8 night hours every 24 hours.
 Classic Sailing probably has the biggest choice of long distance ocean passages on sailing vessels on one website so just put ocean passages into our search facility and chose between Atlantic, Pacific or Indian Ocean, Mediterranean or Caribbean.
 We have Southern Ocean, Round the World, Cape Horn and other great rites of passage for your logbook and cv.